siddtc/WeTube/README.md

 ##### The Basics

-The entire functionality of Vynchronize relies on web sockets, specifically Socket.IO.
+The entire functionality of WeTube relies on web sockets, specifically Socket.IO.
 When a client connects to the server, a socket is created.
 The user then enters a name and a room number.
 The inputs are sent back to the server, and it creates/joins a room of that name with Socket.IO.
 Any user can connect to the